-Determination of whether a set of assets acquired and liabilities assumed constitute the acquisition of a business or an asset may require the Company to make certain judgments as to whether or not the assets acquired and liabilities assumed include the inputs, processes and outputs necessary to constitute a business as defined in IFRS 3 - Business Combinations.
+Determination of whether a set of assets acquired and liabilities assumed constitute the acquisition of a business or an asset may require the Company to make certain judgments as to whether or not the assets acquired and liabilities assumed constitute a business as defined in IFRS 3.
 Based on an assessment of the relevant facts and circumstances, the Company concluded that the spin-out transaction on October 25, 2019 did not meet the definition of a business and the transaction has been accounted for as an asset acquisition (note 5).